I’ve always been a cross-country kinda girl and dressed the part. You know: matching lycra kit and carbon-soled Sidi shoes.

 The women’s Kestrel is the same design as the men’s–just in women’s sizes and different colors.
 The shoes are sized in US shoe sizes unlike many cycling shoes, and in my experience fit true to size.

 If you are looking for a clipless-compatible skate-style mountain bike shoes (in women’s sizes!), your options are pretty limited.
-That said, here’s how the Kestrel Lace compares to the other options on the market.
+That said, there are a few competitors.

 If you are looking for an MTB or urban shoe that doesn’t look like a cycling shoe, consider the Five Ten Kestrel Lace.
 It is comfortable both on and off the bike, and looks hip enough to pass as a regular shoe when walking around town.